Health Insurance Programs

 Veteran’s Health Administration (VA)

-If you served in the active military, naval or air service and are separated under any condition other than dishonorable, you may qualify for VA health care benefits.
+If you served in the military and were not dishonorably discharged, you may qualify for VA health care benefits.

-Questions you may need or want to ask your insurance provider or health plan/program:
+Here are some questions to ask your insurance company or health plan/program:

-- “Are asthma or allergy medications a covered benefit for my children and me?”
+- “Are asthma or allergy medicines a covered benefit for me and other family members on my plan?”

-- “How can I get a referral to a doctor that specializes in asthma and/or allergies?"
+- “How can I get a referral to a doctor who specializes in asthma and/or allergies?”

 - “How often can I get prescription refills?”